timjzee/transplant-prosody/README.md

 | `CV4`         | `-` | `L2`          | `_` | `B1`         | `_` | `4`         | `.wav`      |
 | `CVC1`        | `-` | `L1`          |     |              | `_` | `2`         | `.TextGrid` |

+Note that Sentence ID and Nativeness should be separated by a hyphen `-`, whereas the other fields are separated by underscores `_`.

 ## Requirements
 - .wav files and corresponding .TextGrid files should be located in the same folder.
 - When providing file paths use forward slashes "/" (the POSIX standard).